microsoft/BotFramework-Composer/docs/how-to-define-triggers.md

 ![configure_dialog](./media/events_triggers/configure_dialog.png)

 ## Activities
 This is a type of trigger used to handle activity events such as your bot receiving a `ConversationUpdate` Activity.
-This indicates a new conversation begins and you use a **Greeting (ConversationUpdate acvitity)** trigger to handle it.
-Follow the steps to define a **Greeting (ConversationUpdate acvitity)** trigger to send a welcome message:
+This indicates a new conversation begins and you use a **Greeting (ConversationUpdate activity)** trigger to handle it.
+Follow the steps to define a **Greeting (ConversationUpdate activity)** trigger to send a welcome message:

 On the navigation pane click **New Trigger** and select **Activities** from the drop-down menu.

 ![activities](./media/events_triggers/activities.png)

-Select **Greeting (ConversationUpdate acvitity)** from the drop-down menu.
+Select **Greeting (ConversationUpdate activity)** from the drop-down menu.
 Click **Submit**.

 ![conversationupdate](./media/events_triggers/conversationupdate.png)